Mosaic (Fabergé egg): Inspiration

 The floral tapestry pattern was designed by Alma Theresia Pihl, who was inspired by needlework fire screens found in aristocratic sitting rooms of the time.
 Pihl was the niece of the egg's workmaster Albert Holmström, who came from a family of Finnish jewelers employed by Fabergé.

 Surprise

 The pedestal surprise is made of gold, pearls, rose-cut diamonds, green garnets, translucent green, opaque white, opalescent pale pink, pale green and pale sepia grisaille enamel.
 The surprise is a removable miniature frame with relief profiles of Nicholas and Alexandra's five children in a cameo brooch style.
 The back of the frame is enameled with a sepia basket of flowers.
-The basket is bordered with the year 1914 and the names of each of the Romanov children (Anastasia Nikolaevna, Alexis Romanov, Olga Nikolaevna, Maria Nikolaevna, Tatiana Romanov).
+The basket is bordered with the year 1914 and the names of each of the Romanov children (Anastasia Nikolaevna, Alexis Romanov, Olga Nikolaevna, Maria Nikolaevna, Tatiana Nikolaevna).
 The frame rests on a gold stand in the shape of the royal crown and is held in place within the egg by gold clips.